gfd-dennou-club/Dennou-CCM/README.md

-Dennou-CCM (GFD-Dennou Club Coupled climate simulation Model)
+DCPCM (GFD-Dennou Club Planetary Climate Model)

 ===========

 Target
 -----------------------------------------------------------------------------------------
+DCPCM project designs and develops a coupled atmosphere-ocean-sea ice model  in order to explore climates on exoplanets.

 Main developers
 -----------------------------------------------------------------------------------------

-  - Yuta Kawai (Kobe university and RIKEN AICS) and the collaborators in GFD-Dennou Club
+  - Yuta Kawai (Kobe university and RIKEN R-CCS) and the collaborators in GFD-Dennou Club

 Some informations
 -----------------------------------------------------------------------------------------